cathydutton/cathydutton.github.io/_posts/2017-03-05-have-no-fear.markdown

 ### In summary

 To create a usable service we should first plan to fail.
-Every failure or pice of negative feedback should be used as stepping stone to creating a more inclusive design.
+Every failure or piece of negative feedback should be used as stepping stone to creating a more inclusive design.
 Although will never achieve perfection we can get closer to it through a series of failed attempts.